kape142/HTTP-2-server/README.md

 * Cleanup classes
 * Implement continous integration for project.
 * Further work on flowcontroll and recieving data from client.
+* Further debugging
+* Write more testes
+* Create a better testing enviorment.

 ## Built With